sonic2kk/steamtinkerlaunch/README.md

 If a configuration file is found it is initialized as additional config file.

-This makes it easy to create "Confifuration categories" by
+This makes it easy to create "Configuration categories" by
 - simply creating a Steam Category
 - creating a categories configfile under the same name and defining settings in it
 - adding a game to the category to use those settings automatically